mposiel/FAT16-Reader/README.md

 # Project: FAT File System Reader

 ### Overview
 This project is a C implementation for reading and interacting with FAT file systems.
 It provides functionalities to open disk images, read files and directories, seek within files, and close opened resources.
+This project was made as part of my Operating Systems 2 course.

 ### Files
 - **file_reader.h**: Header file containing struct definitions and function prototypes.